Here is our incredibly exciting lineup for Fleurieu Folk Festival 2019!

 Adelaide Morris Men

-Hot for Joe Morris
+Hot For Joe Border Morris

 Hosted by Caz Williams

-Caz Williams has recently completed her Masters in Creative Writing, She performs regularly at a live music club in Balhannah, has been published in various anthologies including Something in the Blood.
-She has run poetry gatherings at the Fleurieu Festival for a few years now.
+Caz has recently completed her Masters in Creative Writing, She performs regularly at a live music club in Balhannah, has been published in various anthologies including Something in the Blood.
+She has run poetry gatherings at the Fleurieu Folk Festival for a few years now.
 Her sessions/workshops are very flexible depending on who turns up and what they want to do.
 Read out favourite poems, discuss poetry and related issues.
-She encourages original offerings and is happy to discuss them a bit more if desired.
+Caz encourages original offerings and is happy to discuss them a bit more if desired.